Cavity Solitons as a Nonlinear Substrate for Photonic Neuromorphic Computing: Introduction

 The potential of cavity solitons for information processing has been studied previously.
 Their precisely controllable temporal positions make them suitable for use as optical memories~\cite{McDonald1990,Pimenov2020}.
 Integrated soliton microcombs have been used for matrix-vector multiplication~\cite{Feldmann2021, Xu2021, Xu2020}.
 They have been used for solving combinatorial optimization problems via an Ising model representation~\cite{Jin2025}.
 The concept of leveraging nonlinear wave propagation for neuromorphic computing was first put forward in Refs.~\cite{Marcucci2020, Zhou2022}, and a first proposal for using conservative Kerr solitons for reservoir computing, albeit challenging to implement in practice, was suggested in~\cite{Silva2021}.

 Recently, frequency multiplexing has emerged as a very promising method to leverage linear and nonlinear wave propagation for neuromorphic computing both in the context of extreme learning machines~\cite{Lupo2021, Hary2025, Saeed2025, Zajnulina2025} and reservoir computing~\cite{Li2023, Skontranis2023, Cox2025}.
+Cavity solitons represent a particularly compelling physical substrate for this approach.
+First, their naturally broad and coherent optical spectra provide a high-dimensional state space ideal for wavelength-division multiplexing.
+Second, the inherent nonlinear response of a CS to external perturbations provides the necessary activation function for complex information mapping.
+Finally, as stable dissipative structures and attractors of the system, CSs ensure reproducibility of the reservoir states and short-term memory property.

-Reservoir computing based on frequency-comb dynamics has been explored through numerical studies of chaotic Kerr cavities~\cite{Shishavan2025}, as well as through experimental implementations in microring resonators~\cite{Cuevas2025}.
-Expanding on the work of~\cite{Cuevas2025}, we demonstrate both numerically and experimentally that the transient dynamics of cavity solitons can serve as a nonlinear substrate for photonic neuromorphic computing, and in particular for reservoir computing.
+Reservoir computing based on frequency-comb dynamics has been explored through numerical studies of chaotic Kerr cavities~\cite{Shishavan2025}, as well as the pioneering experimental demonstration of reservoir computing using cavity-soliton frequency combs which was recently reported in microring resonators~\cite{Cuevas2025}.
+Our work explores this concept in a complementary physical regime using a fiber-based resonator.
+We demonstrate both numerically and experimentally that the transient dynamics of cavity solitons can serve as a nonlinear substrate for photonic neuromorphic computing, and in particular for reservoir computing.
 To this end, we encode the time-dependent input signal in the phase of the driving laser, as illustrated in Fig.~\ref{fig:CSRC}.
 This perturbation disrupts the soliton, which tends to relax back to its stationary state via transient dynamics.
 In the frequency domain, the soliton spectrum undergoes a complex, time-dependent breathing behavior.
 As illustrated in Fig.~\ref{fig:specbreath}, the reservoir nodes are defined by dividing the optical spectrum into distinct frequency channels, with the time-dependent spectral power in each channel used as a reservoir state.